Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Localization

-Since we use $Q$ which squares to a symmetry of the theory, and since the action and the Wilson loop observable are $Q$-closed, we can use the localization argument.
-For $Q^2$-invariant $V$, the deformation~(\ref{eq:deformation}) does not change the expectation value of $Q$-closed observables.
-Hence, when we send $t$ to infinity, the theory localizes to some set $F$ of critical points of $QV$, over which we will integrate in the end.
+Since $Q$ squares to a symmetry of the theory, and since the action and the Wilson loop observable are $Q$-closed, we can use the localization principle.
+Given a $Q^2$-invariant functional $V$, the deformation~(\ref{eq:deformation}) does not change the expectation value of $Q$-closed observables.
+When we send $t$ to infinity, the theory localizes to a space $F$ of critical points of $QV$.
+In the end we need to integrate over $F$.
 The measure in the integral over $F$ comes from the restriction of the action $S$ to $F$ and the determinant of the kinetic term of $QV$ which counts fluctuations in the normal directions to $F$.

-To ensure convergence of the four-dimensional path integral, we compute it for a theory obtained by dimensional reduction from a theory in ten-dimensional Euclidean signature.
-To technically simplify the description of the symmetries in the previous section, we used ten-dimensional Minkowski signature.
-We can keep Minkowski metric $g_{MN}$ and Minkowski gamma-matrices $\Gamma_{M}$ and still get the same partition function as in Euclidean signature by making Wick rotation of the $\Phi_0$ field.
-In other words, the path integral, computed with Minkowski metric $g_{MN}$ but with $\Phi_0$ substituted by $i\Phi_0^E$ where $\Phi_0^E$ is real, is convergent and is equal to the Euclidean path integral.
-We also integrate over imaginary contour for the auxilary fields $K_i$, so that $K_i = iK_i^E$, where $K_i^E$ is real.
+To ensure convergence of the four-dimensional path integral, we compute it for the theory reduced from the Euclidean $(10,0)$ signature.

+To technically simplify the presentation of the supersymmetry in the previous section, we have used the $\CalN=1$ theory dimensionally reduced from the $(9,1)$ signature.
+The path integral of the reduced $(9,1)$ theory with $\Phi_0 = i\Phi_0^E$ and integration over real $\Phi_0^E$ coincides with the path integral of the reduced $(10,0)$ theory.

+For convergence, in the reduced $(9,1)$ theory, we integrate over the imaginary auxiliary fields $K_i$.
+We use conventions $K_i = iK_i^E$, where $K_i^E$ is real.